Sophula/ansible/Task4_Docker/README.md

   docker run hello-world
   ```
   ![docker hello world](https://user-images.githubusercontent.com/85607071/157217294-f7f95f38-ebda-4c1d-988c-a4d830cd89e1.png)

+  EXTRA 2.1.
+Use image with html page, edit html page and paste text: <Username> 2022

   3.1.
 Create your Dockerfile for building a docker image.
 Your docker image should run any web application (nginx, apache, httpd).
 Web application should be located inside the docker image.
   - *Created Dockerfile for building a docker image, which runs nginx web application*
   ![Dockerfile](https://user-images.githubusercontent.com/85607071/157212664-3e103ef5-cdbf-4f97-b238-52dcd4dabd13.png)

   ![nginx image](https://user-images.githubusercontent.com/85607071/157212822-103c41d2-f4e3-4625-874d-76e609db9b21.png)

+  EXTRA 3.1.1.
+For creating docker image use clear basic images (ubuntu, centos, alpine, etc.)

   3.2.
 Add an environment variable "DEVOPS=<username> to your docker image
   - *Environment variable could be added in Dockerfile as well*

   ![env_devops](https://user-images.githubusercontent.com/85607071/157212743-52c1306e-66b4-47a5-8772-a030eae58176.png)

+  EXTRA 3.2.1.
+Print environment variable with the value on a web page (if environment variable changed after container restart - the web page must be updated with a new value)

   4. Push your docker image to docker hub (https://hub.docker.com/).
 Create any description for your Docker image.